-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 Perhaps one of the most noticeably affected sectors is agriculture.
 Growing seasons are expanding — and the change is significant.

-“It's not a couple of days,” said Brady, who has studied the economic impact of various agriculture industries in Washington.
-“It's already gotten longer by a couple of weeks.”
+“It’s not a couple of days,” said Brady, who has studied the economic impact of various agriculture industries in Washington state.
+“It’s already gotten longer by a couple of weeks.”

 But a longer growing season is not necessarily helpful for unprepared farmers.
 It means the harvest is typically faster as crops have accelerated growth under high temperatures.